YossefM/FirebaseAuth-WebApi/README.md

 FirebaseAuth-WebApi
 ===================

-Using Firebase authentication with .NET Web API
+Using Firebase Simple Login to authenticate with .NET Web API

 This project is based off [this question from StackOverflow][1].
 A more detailed explanation is provided in the answer to the question.